Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 The octahedral-void defect predicted here shares qualitative features with several composite-

-produce dark baryons whose mass arises from connement dynamics and whose direct-detection
+produce dark baryons whose mass arises from confinement dynamics and whose direct-detection

 signatures are suppressed relative to weakly-interacting massive particles.
 Strongly-interacting